Solar-network/docs/docs/desktop-wallet/rewards.md

 Each Block Producers will submit one (1) block per round.

 A round consists of 53 blocks.
-Each block on Solar has a block time of 8 seconds.
+Each block on the Solar Network has a block time of 8 seconds.

-Each block awards the active Block Producers who submits the block a dynamic and rank-based block reward with the 10% any transaction fees from that block.
+A Block Producer, when active and submitting a particular block, earns a reward of 10% from the total transaction fees of that block, in addition to a dynamic, rank-based block reward.

 **Block Rewards** are inflationary coins, meaning the total SXP supply is increased by between 6.75 and 13.25 SXP every block.
 This serves as a form of consistent inflation that reduces over time due to the non-fluctuating rate of rewards.

-On Solar, 100% of the block reward goes to the Block Producer.
+On Solar, 10% of the block reward is donated to the development fund and the Solar Blockchain Foundation while 90% goes to the Block Producer.

 **Note: There are no "halvenings" of block rewards on Solar**.